Photo: Paul Graham Stanley with Warao family in the Delta Orinoco.

 In contrast, Venezuela promotes sustainable tourism, that benefits travellers by giving them a glimpse of a pristine land.
 Ecotourism also provides the local citizens and indigenous tribes with a way to earn a living by protecting their environment instead of destroying it.

 Carol Kalahari puts Angel-Eco Tours and EcoAlianza in the spotlight of her Ecotourism Management newsletter.

 “Earlier, four companies initially joined together to form the group “EcoAlianza”.
 Their aim is to create a sense of community among ecotourism operators in Venezuela and to promote the country as a destination for overseas markets.”

 ”The World Tourism Organization” (WTO) recognized this achievement by including the early work of Angel-Eco Tours Inc. in an official document on Sustainable Development of Ecotourism which was a compilation of good practices of Ecotourism.

 The President of Angel-Eco Tours was the founder of EcoAlianza and Expoecoturismo in Venezuela in the early 2000’s – two organisations that were sadly since “expropriated” by former colleagues, as it were, in recent years.

 Check out the original document from the WTO pertaining to the early recognition of their work.
 View PDF.

 By becoming not just a tourist but an “eco-tourist” to Venezuela, you are helping to provide the necessary funds to preserve and sustain the fragile ecosystems that you will enjoy on your stay in the country.

 At Angel-Eco Tours we take adventure travel beyond exploring new lands and meeting a physical challenge.
 By travelling to Venezuela with Angel-Eco Tours, you will leave behind more than just footprints.
 You will also be contributing to a legacy of preservation.

 That is what makes traveling to Venezuela with Angel-Eco Tours both an awe- inspiring and personally rewarding experience.
 You will truly be giving something to the future of Venezuela.

-All of our travelers make a difference because five percent of our revenues support special projects that benefit the communities that we visit.
+All of our travelers make a difference because a percentage of our revenues support special projects that benefit the communities that we visit.
 Furthermore, we look for revenues to further support these projects through our affiliations with two not for profits, Angel Conservation Corp and Fundación Etnika.